“Through meditation you get

 The Teacher Within

-People did not have to attend classes.
-Once the connection was made, the physical presence of the outer guru was no longer required.
+People do not have to attend classes.
+Once the connection is made, the physical presence of the outer guru is no longer required.
 Even when Shivabalayogi granted devotees' requests to be initiated into the rigorous discipline of tapas, he sent them home.
-The only requirement was to practice.
+The only requirement is to practice.

 The Practice of Dhyana Meditation

-An article on dhyana meditation by Gen. Hanut Singh (ret.), inspired by Shivabalayogi, and originally published in 1981 as a chapter in his biography, Shri Shri Shri Shivabalayogi Maharaj, Life and Spiritual Ministration.
-Go to The Practice of Dhyana Meditation.
+Read more about meditation in the article on dhyana meditation by Gen. Hanut Singh (ret.), inspired by Shivabalayogi.
+Gen. Hanut’s stated purpose for meditation is samadhi, tapas and God realization, which very few attain, so his writing is directed less to the practical benefits.
+Originally published in 1981 as a chapter in his biography, Shri Shri Shri Shivabalayogi Maharaj, Life and Spiritual Ministration, you can read The Practice of Dhyana Meditation.

 Interviewer Charles Whitt introduces Shivabalayogi, then asks Swamiji, "What is meditation?"